Arts Management- Studio Internship

 This position requires an intern to walk unaided up and down hills and over uneven terrain, bend, stoop, reach above their head, use fine and gross motor skills, and work in close quarters.
 They must have normal visual acuity at a near and far distance with correction and hear the spoken word with correction.
 The individual must be fluent in English.
 The position demands frequent exposure to inclement weather.
 While performing this job’s duties, the intern must regularly sit and work at a computer.
 They are frequently required to use hands to finger, handle, or touch objects, tools, or controls and talk fluently.
 They must occasionally lift and/or move heavy objects weighing up to 75 pounds.

-The internship will remain open until filled.
-Application materials must indicate which studio you are applying to glass/clay, 2D, or 3D.
+The internship will remain open until filled; however, the initial review of applications will consist of applications received by February 1, 2023.
+Application materials must indicate which area you are applying to glass/clay, 2D, or 3D.
 Send a cover letter and resume addressing relevant experience and interest in the internship, personal contact information, and email contact information for at least three references to firstname.lastname@example.org.
-Please put 2022 Studio Internship in the subject of the email.
+Please put 2023 ((2D, 3D, or Glass & Clay) Studio Internship in the subject of the email.
 We look forward to hearing from you!